privacyidea/privacyidea/doc/faq/admins.rst

 Then you can define realms (see :ref:`realms`), that should be administrative realms.
 I.e. each user in this realm will have administrative rights in the WebUI.

+.. note:: You need to configure these realms within privacyIDEA.
+Only after these realms exist, you can raise their rights to an administrative role.

 .. note:: Use this carefully.
 Imagine you defined a resolver to a specific group in your Active Directory to be the pricacyIDEA admins.
 Then the Active